anderson-aristotle/full-stack-project-practice/README.md

 ## Objectives

-By the end of this study, developers should have:
+By the end of this, developers should be able to:

 -   Developed a full stack project idea.
 -   Created user stories.